Lonsdale201/dynamic-elementor-extension/README.md

 ### V 1.01 - *2024.03.20*

-* NEW Dynamic Visibility (User Membership Access Can View), New Dynamic tag (Ative Subscription)
+* NEW Dynamic Visibility (User Membership Access Can View), New Dynamic tag (Active Subscription)

 ### V 1.0 - *2024.03.20*